 Some kids sleep better in their own rooms.
 Or maybe you sleep better when your children are in their own bedroom.

 Sharing bedrooms is also a totally valid option.
-You can consider sharing a bedroom with your children or have your kids share rooms.
+You can consider sharing a bedroom with your children or having your kids share rooms.

 Maybe that means bunk beds.
 Or maybe it means multiple cribs in a bedroom.
 Perhaps it means a bassinet next to your bed.